 OLD BEEKEEPERS SAYING : )

-swarm in May is worth a load of hay; a swarm in June is worth a silver spoon; but a swarm in July is not worth a fly, a proverbial bee-keepers' saying, mid 17th century; meaning that the later in the year it is, the less time there will be for bees to collect pollen from flowers in blossom.
+A swarm in May is worth a load of hay; a swarm in June is worth a silver spoon; but a swarm in July is not worth a fly: a proverbial bee-keepers' saying, mid 17th century; meaning that the later in the year it is, the less time there will be for bees to collect pollen and nectar from flowers in bloom.

 We all have pet names for our life partners.
 To make a very long story short, more than 40 years ago we went on one of our many scuba diving adventures to the Caribbean.
 We came upon a little monkey tied to a tree on the side of the road - he was really adorable but there was a big sign "Dangerous Monkey - Do Not Touch" - we immediately went over to him (animal lovers that we are) and petted him.
 From that moment I started calling Chris "Monkey" - tough and dangerous-appearing to the world but with a kind, soft center inside.